-The Company granted 405,237 awards to employees under the 2016 Incentive Award Plan during the year ended December 31, 2020, consisting of 20,724 restricted stock awards ("RSA") and 177,808 restricted stock units ("RSU") vesting after four years, 4,800 stock option awards and 2,500 RSU vesting after three years and 199,405 fully-vested stock option awards.
+The Company granted 405,237 awards to employees under the 2016 Incentive Award Plan during the year ended December 31, 2020, consisting of 20,724 RSA and 177,808 RSU vesting after four years, 4,800 stock option awards and 2,500 RSU vesting after three years and 199,405 fully-vested stock option awards.
 The Company granted an additional 23,148 stock option awards to non-employee directors under the 2016 Incentive Award Plan, during the year ended December 31, 2020.
 These awards will vest on the earlier of (a) the day immediately preceding the date of the first annual meeting following the date of grant and (b) the first anniversary of the date of grant, subject to the non-employee director continuing in service through the applicable vesting date.